jeremiahlee/www.jeremiahlee.com/site/posts/what-is-longfi/what-is-longfi.md

 **LongFi removes the most significant barrier to deploying IoT devices: connectivity.
 I think it has the potential to be a foundational technology for realizing the potential of smart devices.**

-I operate 2 LongFi routers from Helium in Nacka, Stockholm, Sverige. <a href="https://cinnamon.video/watch?v=418561001596651468">Unboxing video</a>
+I operate 2 LongFi routers from Helium in Nacka, Stockholm, Sverige.

+## Further reading

+<a href="https://blog.helium.com/helium-ecosystem-health-a-closer-look-at-iot-lorawan-depin-and-5g-usage-on-the-network-f74465b474a6">Helium ecosystem health: a closer look at IoT, LoRaWAN, DePIN, and 5G usage on the network</a>